-The same things that have been different about our practice for 25 years.
-Retinal surgery is not a business for us, it is a calling.
-Dr. Rosenthal became a retinal specialist in the first place to avenge the ravages of diabetes for countless patients including his sister.
-For 25 years, Dr. Rosenthal has accepted all patients and all problems without hesitation and without regard for ability to pay.
-He has also devoted himself fully to patients’ rights and community needs, serving on local committees, leadership roles, patient support for the most vulnerable, and even working with the US Senate and national groups to protect patient interests.
+For 30 years, we have believed that retinal surgery is not a business, it is a calling.
+Dr. Rosenthal became a retinal specialist in the first place to avenge the ravages of diabetes.
+For 30 years now, Dr. Rosenthal has accepted all patients and all problems without hesitation and without regard for ability to pay.
+At Alliance Retina, we are devoted to patients’ rights and community needs, serving on local committees, leadership roles, patient support for the most vulnerable, and even working with the US Senate and national groups to protect patient interests.

-While there are several choices for retinal care, Alliance Retina is the only truly comprehensive retinal service in the region.
-In addition to macular degeneration, retinal detachment, and other “mainstream” services, Dr. Rosenthal provides the most extensive diabetic surgical care, the majority of area pediatric retinal care, and care for certain post-trauma and post-operative reconstructions not available elsewhere.
+In addition to macular degeneration, retinal detachment, and other “mainstream” services, Dr. Rosenthal provides care for the most extensive diabetic problems and trauma and post-operative reconstructions not available elsewhere.

 Because patients with more severe issues, especially related to diabetes, tend to have worse insurance, it is sometimes harder for them to receive care.
 Since we make no distinction, it doesn’t matter, and so we do more “complex” cases than the average US retinal surgeon.
-Each year, Dr. Rosenthal performs over 400 surgeries, including over 150 highly complex cases, compared to benchmark averages of 50 to 100 total and 5 or 10 complex cases for an average US practice.
+Each year, Dr. Rosenthal performs over 400 surgeries here and abroad, including over 150 highly complex cases, compared to benchmark averages of 50 to 100 total and 5 or 10 complex cases for an average US practice.

 If you need help, you get Dr. Rosenthal 24x7, all year long.
 Not an on-call doctor, not an answering machine, not even an answering service.
 You get Dr. Rosenthal directly in the office at 419-873-6800 or on his personal cell phone at 419-356-4224.
 These numbers are provided to every patient we see and every doctor we support.
 If Dr. Rosenthal is out of town, we do share call with other excellent retina doctors available through the St. Vincent's operator at 419-251-3232.